ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 Generate an MP3 file based on a given phrase

+* A server to host MP3 files and run the fretboard diagram app

+Optional

 * [MIDI::Drummer::Tiny](https://metacpan.org/pod/MIDI::Drummer::Tiny)

-* A server to host MP3 files and run the fretboard diagram app
+Produce a drum track

 Generate percussion